 “No, no. WHAT are you humming?”

 “Dvorak’s New World Symphony.”

 D’oh.
 I love that thing, own it on CD, but I simply couldn’t place it.

 “Were you listening to WMHT too?”
 I asked, knowing full well the answer was yes.

 The Daughter has almost exactly the same symptoms.

 Mother’s Day, May 10, was absolutely beautiful.
 Blue skies, decent temperatures, no rain, flowers in bloom.
 Had a nice dinner with an extended troupe of in-laws in Catskill, an hour south of Albany.
 Got home that evening, went to bed with a hacking cough, which led to a sore throat, in lieu of sleeping.
-This was not a cold or the flu; this was allergy, to trees, and grass, and pollen.
-There are conflicting theories as to whether a long and harsh winter could lead to an equally irritating spring allergy season, because it postpones the budding.
+This was not a cold or the flu; this was an allergy, to trees, and grass, and pollen.
+There are conflicting theories as to whether a long and harsh winter could lead to an equally irritating spring allergy season because it postpones the budding.

 This swing version of the Lizst rhapsody was a major influence on several aspiring arrangers, including Billy Strayhorn and Billy May.

 When I was 11 or 12, I took piano lessons for a little over a year.
 I wasn’t very good, though I did practice.
 I will say that it was useful for singing.
 My piano teacher was Mrs. Hamlin, the organist at my church at the time, who was like family; her parents were my godparents, and her sister’s son was my parents’ godson.